AfroNG/upi-helm/README.md

-# AccountService-HelmChart
+# MojaSwitch-HelmChart
-This is the Helm chart repo for UPI account service
+This is the Helm chart repo for UPI moja-switch micrservice